 This should be the inner diameter of the cylinder, not the outer diameter.

 It’s important that the minimum clearance is the clearance when the compression stroke is at its highest point.

 - Calculate the compression ratio

 Enter the information from steps 1-3 into the equation above to calculate the compression ratio.

-A compression ratio is a fundamental specification in combustion engine design that measure the ratio of the total working volume of a piston and it’s compression volume.
+A compression ratio is a fundamental specification in combustion engine design that measures the ratio of the total working volume of a piston and its compression volume.